fumes/fumes.jekyll/_posts/2016-07-13-dolce-vita.md

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-16.jpg %}

-And mostly do time on your own. pretending you went fishing...
+And mostly do time on your own.
+Pretend you went fishing...

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-17.jpg %}

-Sometimes it looks like a sad life, even if it's actually pretty good, for those who are set.
+Sometimes it looks like a sad life, even if it's actually pretty good, at least for those who are set.

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-13.jpg %}

 Fact is that problems don't go away by simply ignoring them.
+Resisting is what they have always done here, like their speciality, besides Pesto.

+Most people lock themselves up and worry.
+And that's really, nothing new.

+What is this ship bringing this time?
+They wont know.
+Goods are just landing and transiting to richer markets destinations, past the mountains, north of here.